-It’s important to attend routine antenatal screening tests during your pregnancy to check for anything that may cause a problem during your pregnancy or after birth.
-There are a number of antenatal tests available on the market, and at OT&P Healthcare, we offer screening tests according to international recommendations.
+It’s important to attend routine antenatal screening tests during pregnancy to check for anything that may cause a problem during or after birth.
+Several antenatal tests are available on the market, and at OT&P Healthcare, we offer screening tests according to international recommendations.

 Standard antenatal tests

 Below are the standard tests that pregnant women will take, and that we provide at OT&P:

 This test assesses all components of your blood to look for anaemia, platelet counts, thalassemia and more.
 It’s usually done at the first visit, then at 28 weeks.
 The key things that doctors will look out for are your haemoglobin levels (red blood count) – to ensure that you carry enough iron and oxygen around your body and to your baby.
 Additionally, blood results can tell doctors if any underlying diseases are present.